 At the end of the day, Chrono Cross, despite being billed as a sequel to Chrono Trigger, bears almost no resemblance to its predecessor.
 Its gameplay is entirely reworked, there are very few returning characters or themes from the original (and what few there are only get a pittance in terms of screen time) and many of the writing decisions made within are more than a bit baffling.
 It's in the same boat as Final Fantasy VI for me, feeling like a large mishmash of ideas that are often good individually, but which don't quite fit together into a cohesive experience.
 The fact that they actually had to retcon many elements into the DS rerelease of Chrono Trigger so that Cross's plot would make some semblance of sense speaks to this, as does the fact that Cross throws in so many characters and plot threads for the sake of content, but gives so few of them any satisfying arc or conclusion.
-Chrono Cross is still an entertaining game with many moments of inspired design and a brilliant presentation, but it proves to be a disappointing sequel overall, especially for those who still regard the Chrono series' inaugural game as one of the most tightly designed, brilliantly executed RPGs ever made.
+Chrono Cross is still an entertaining game with moments of inspired design, fun gameplay and a brilliant presentation, but it proves to be a disappointing sequel overall, especially for those who still regard the Chrono series' inaugural game as one of the most tightly designed, brilliantly executed RPGs ever made.

 Platform: Playstation 1, Playstation Network, Playstation 4, PC, Switch, XBox One/Series